 While everyone would like to have a great looking home with all the newest equipment and furnishings, keep in mind that major changes to the layout of your home can cost a lot as well.While you may not know what are the typical costs involved in each renovation work, it is vital for you to set a limit to what you can spend on.

 By listing your top priorities and working them into initial concept, you can carry out the renovation without having to incur heavy debt.
 Due to the unforeseen nature of renovations, it would be wise to budget an allowance for any contingencies.
 Unexpected ‘surprises’ as leaks and rot are examples of common issues found after a project has started.
 Allow a minimum of 10 % of the costs to cover these types of issues.

 Make a budget and stick within it!

 Did you know that renovating a home without permit puts you at risk of being penalized?
 In Malaysia, you can check the guidelines and regulations for obtaining a renovation permit outlined by Ministry of Housing and Local Government here (in Malay).
 By contacting a contractor who knows this business in and out, you will be able to get help from start to finish.
 An experienced contractor should be able guide you about the permit you need to get and help you choose a design that meets your requirements and conforms to local regulations as well.
 You can use Kaodim as a platform to find an experienced contractor.

-Ready to kickstart your home renovation project?Look no further and get in touch with our professional home renovation contractors and interior design experts at Kaodim.com!
+Ready to kickstart your home renovation design?Look no further and get in touch with our professional home renovation contractors and interior design experts at Kaodim.com!